quandis/website/README.md

 We expect the site to maintained by:

 - Marketing employee for landing pages and other marketing content
-- Developers for technical documentation, using mardown
+- Developers for technical documentation, using markdown
 - Automation for technical documentation, pushing markdown to the site using the WordPress API

 We're looking for an estimate to execute on these requirements.